coral-iot/Particle/README.md

 ### How to Use
 #### Adding a device
 To setup your first device, you first want to look at our list of device classes and choose which one suits your project the best.
-This library is built on a bunch of device classes with generic functionality For example, the 'Switch' class has the ability to `turn_on()` and `turn_off()`.
+This library is built on a bunch of device classes with generic functionality.
+For example, the 'Switch' class has the ability to `turn_on()` and `turn_off()`.
 So if you are building something which only needs to be turned on and off, you would first create your own `turn_on()` and `turn_off()` functions:

 ```C++
 //Turns on the light that I hooked up to my Photon